ai-fast-track/blog/_pages/about.md

 permalink: /about/
 ---

-Pasionate about AI / Deep Learning and their applications for good.
+- Pasionate about AI / Deep Learning knowledge, and their applications for good.
-Helping democratizing AI / Deep Learning
+- Helping to democratize AI / Deep Learning
-Happy to share all what I learned with all people no matter their background Hanging around at the most open and most welcoming deep learning community: [fastai](https://forums.fast.ai/) Trying to contribute to fastai community as much as I can: Learning from them and giving back.
+- Happy to share all what I learned with all people no matter their background
+- Hanging around at the most open and most welcoming deep learning community: [fastai](https://forums.fast.ai/)
+- Trying to contribute to fastai community as much as I can: Learning from them and giving back.
-Presently working in developing a [timeseries](https://github.com/ai-fast-track/timeseries/) package for fastai2
+- Presently working in developing [timeseries](https://github.com/ai-fast-track/timeseries/) package: a time series analysis package using deep learning for [fastai2](https://github.com/fastai/fastai2) library

 ## Background
 - BSc in Physics